Foodle (Toy Poodle & Toy Fox Terrier): Info, Pictures, Characteristics & Facts

 Health and Conditions ❤️

 The Foodle is a relatively healthy dog who, on average, lives between 13 to 15 years.
-Just like all other mixed breed dogs, he can inherit the health problems concerned with either parent.
+Just like all other mixed breed dogs, they can inherit the health problems concerned with either parent.
 Below is a list of the most common health concerns seen in the Foodle breed.

 - Hypothyroidism